nayeonshin/nayeonshin.github.io/_posts/2021-05-19-my-first-pycon.md

 As a broke college student, paying $50 just to buy the ticket was enough.
 But it turned out that PyCon attendees need to pre-register for the tutorials they want to see and pay 50 more dollars for each. 🤯 Someone I talked to on Lounge told me that at in-person PyCon, it's drinks and beverages that are super expensive.
 I really wanted to attend a tutorial about how to write a good documentation but I couldn't.
 Maybe when I get a full-time job, I'll be willing to pay more $$$ for such stuff.
 So what I mostly did at PyCon was to talk to people in networking booths and lounges.
 But because of the time difference, I always needed to stay up really late to be active at PyCon.

+# Finding Snake Eyes Contest

+There were a few contests at PyCon including Finding Snake Eyes.
+That's the only one I participated in.
+At some sponsor companies' booths, snake eyes were hidden by the companies' people.
+I was only able to find the ones at Microsoft, Bloomberg, Google, Blackfire.io, Facebook/Instagram but missed out on the rest of them.
+It was fun!
+I wonder if there was a winner and if there was, if they got some sort of prize.

+# Sprints

+I got to know something called sprints, where I could contribute to open source in a team.
+But since I was already so exhausted (Remember I was attending PyCon US from South Korea!)
+I decided to get some rest instead of going there.

 # Interesting things I learned

 I met a lot of people from a lot of companies including Python Software Foundation (PSF), LinkedIn, Red Hat, Bloomberg, Netflix, Microsoft, and Google.
 I also talked to people who teach Python professionally, just like Trey (the speaker at the tutorial I volunteered for).
 It was so interesting to hear about what kind of work people are doing.
 Some memorable things I learned through many conversations are: